Find schools that offer these popular programs

 - Visual and Performing Arts

-As of 2014, Louisiana does not offer the GED test, and has replaced with the HiSET test.
-The HiSET test from Educational Testing Service (ETS) provides an alternative to earning a traditional high school diploma and is accepted by most employers and postsecondary education institutions.
-In Louisiana, the HiSET test is managed by Louisiana's Community and Technical College System (http://www.lctcs.edu/).
+As of 2014, Louisiana does not offer the GED test.
+The state now offers the HiSET test from Educational Testing Service (ETS) as an alternative to earning a traditional high school diploma.
+This test is accepted by most employers and postsecondary education institutions.
+In Louisiana, the HiSET test is managed by Louisiana's Community and Technical College System.

 The HiSET test is a compilation of five individual exams that are designed to test you on the material taught at a traditional high school.
-The test is divided into the following subjects:
+The test is divided into the following sections:

 - Language Arts - Reading